ttntm/ttntm/src/blog/22-switch-vue-cli-to-vite.md

 - The built global `index.css` got referenced by the code but somehow wasn't there - Netlify returned a 404 for the URL
 - The app wouldn't load due to a missing module

 Workaround: set `cssCodeSplit: false` in your Vite config file.
-That'll bundle up all the CSS into one file; 36 KB in my case, so I'd argue that it actually makes sense to do that instead of having more smaller files around = more HTTP requests.
+That'll bundle up all the CSS into one file; 36 KB in my case, so I'd argue that it actually makes sense to do that instead of having many small files around = more HTTP requests.

 It felt a little painful and I still don't have a clue as to why that happened; will try to reproduce but haven't had the motivation to do that yet - will update this article accordingly.